Floppy/cv/_experiences/apolitical.md

 default: true
 ---

 I am currently employed at Apolitical, a platform for public servants to connect and share what’s working in government.
-As the first in-house technical hire, I am building and leading an engineering team that is creating the next generation of Apolitical's platform.
+As the first in-house technical hire, I am building and leading an engineering team (4 people as of June 2018) that is creating the next generation of Apolitical's platform.
 As we are currently a small team, my role is a combination of hands-on coding, strategic architectural work, and team management.

 We are migrating from a monolithic prototype to scalable microservices managed with Kubernetes.
 The microservices are built in a variety of languages as appropriate for the task at hand, including Node.js, Rust, Python, and some legacy PHP.
 Frontend development is using React, Redux, and a styled components approach.
 We are also using serverless functions, and API integrations with many third-party services.